Webhooks

 If a secret is compromised or you want to rotate it for security hygiene, call the rotation endpoint.
 The new secret takes effect immediately.

 GET /v1/webhooks/:id/secret.
-Update your verification code before sending the next delivery.Delivery SLA and retries
+Update your verification code before sending the next delivery.Live, replay, and test deliveries

 RaceHooks retries failed deliveries with exponential backoff: